 Disclaimer: The material in this fact sheet is intended as a general guide only.
-You should not act of the basis of this information in this fact sheet without first getting legal advice about your own particular situation.
-The information provided is based on the laws of Victoria as at 27th June 2014.
+You should not act on the basis of this information in this fact sheet without first getting legal advice about your own particular situation.
+The information provided is based on the laws of Victoria as at June 2023.

 Government or State schools

 Can I be suspended from a state school?

 Yes, you can be suspended from a state school, which means you are excluded from school for a short period of time.
 Only the principal has the power to suspend you.

 You can get suspended if you do any of the following things at school, on your way to or from school or at a school-related activity: